-We start by introducing the model architecture.
-In the early years, researchers use convolutional neural networks (CNN) as the basic architecture of computer vision, proposing VGG \cite{simonyan2014vgg}, ResNet \cite{he2016resnet}, etc. Recently, inspired by the success of Transformer in natural language processing, Vision Transformer (ViT) \cite{dosovitskiy2020ViT} is proposed, which has stronger representational ability and can show obvious advantages under large-scale datasets.
+The introduction to the pre-trained large vision model can be divided into the model architectures and the pre-training methods.
+We start by introducing the model architectures.
+In the early years, researchers use convolutional neural networks (CNN) as the basic architecture of computer vision, proposing VGG \cite{simonyan2014vgg}, ResNet \cite{he2016resnet}, \textit{etc}.
+Recently, inspired by the success of Transformer in natural language processing, Vision Transformer (ViT) \cite{dosovitskiy2020ViT} is proposed, which has a stronger representational ability and can show obvious advantages under large-scale datasets.

 Next, we introduce the pre-training methods.
-The early pre-training models using labeled data of pretext tasks, such as ImageNet \cite{krizhevsky2012imagenet}.
-To use large-scale unlabeled data, researchers propose self-supervised pre-training methods, including contrastive learning \cite{chen2020contrastive}, auto-encoding \cite{vincent2008autoencoding}, etc. A recent highlight paper \cite{he2022MAE} proposes Masked Auto-Encoder (MAE), which improves the traditional auto-encoder by dropping some patches when encoding to force the model to understand the image content.
+The early pre-training models using labeled data of pretext tasks, such as classification on ImageNet \cite{krizhevsky2012imagenet}.
+To use large-scale unlabeled data, researchers propose self-supervised pre-training methods, including contrastive learning \cite{chen2020contrastive}, auto-encoding \cite{vincent2008autoencoding}, \textit{etc}.
+A recent highlight paper \cite{he2022MAE} proposes Masked Auto-Encoder (MAE), which improves the traditional auto-encoder by dropping some patches when encoding to force the model to understand the image content.